jneubert/reveal-test/md-slides/part2b.md

 ### Pay attention to

 - description column: include everything useful for intelectual identification
-- order: may structure your workflow (e.g., most used entries first)
+- order: the sequence may help structuring your workflow (e.g., most used entries first)

 ---